Sensorineural, conductive or sudden hearing loss? Here are the differences

 Sudden hearing loss can come on quickly, often in one ear, and is experienced as if the ear is "ringing".

-Important: This is always an emergency and requires immediate care.
-Prompt treatment increases the chance of hearing recovery.
+- This is always an emergency condition and requires immediate care.

 Why is it important to treat hearing problems in time?